ChicaoMotta/app-wallet-conversion/README.md

 # Wallet Conversion to Brazilian Real App

 Welcome to the Wallet Conversion to Brazilian Real App!
-This React application helps users track their expenses by allowing them to input purchase details, such as a description, tag, and the currency in which the purchase was made.
-The app then adds the information to a table and automatically calculates the equivalent value in Brazilian Real.
+This React application, built entirely with React class components, helps users track their expenses by allowing them to input purchase details, such as a description, tag, and the currency in which the purchase was made.
+The app then adds the information to a table and automatically calculates the equivalent value in Brazilian Real using up-to-date currency ratios from an external API.
 Users can view a summary of all their expenses, edit or delete entries, and manage their wallet effectively.

 ## Features

 - **Expense Tracking:**
   - Users can input purchase details, including description, tag, and currency.
-  - The app calculates and displays the equivalent value in Brazilian Real.
+  - The app fetches up-to-date currency ratios from an external API and calculates the equivalent value in Brazilian Real.

 - **Table Summary:**
   - All expenses are displayed in a table, providing a summary for the user.